REAL COST OF SEWERS

 unsuccessful, yet somehow highly touted developments, Olympia Club, Olympia Club Condominiums, and Tolentine Estates, was sentenced for his role in a major mortgage fraud scheme that included houses in several Southland communities.

-Village withholds Burglaries from residents
+Village withholds Burglaries

 Attorney General Demands Village release all Burglary Records to SHARPWATCH